Welcome to my website.

-I am a seasoned scholar, policy adviser and practitioner with over two decades experience working on and in conflict-affected, fragile and transitional settings.
-My focus lies in understanding these contexts and how processes of peacebuilding and transformative social change unfold and can be better nurtured.
-I am based in Johannesburg, South Africa, where I am an Associate Professor at the School of Governance in the University of Witwatersrand, while I also serve as an Associate Researcher at the German government’s Deutsches Institut für Entwicklungspolitik (DIE).
+I am a seasoned scholar, policy adviser and practitioner with over two decades of experience working on and in conflict-affected, fragile and transitional settings.
+My focus lies in understanding these contexts and how processes of peacebuilding and transformative social change unfold and can be better nurtured - towards prevention of future crises and violent conflict.
+I am an Associate Professor at the School of Governance in the University of Witwatersrand in South Africa, and I also serve as an Associate Researcher at the German government’s Deutsches Institut für Entwicklungspolitik (DIE).
 My current research is focused on how resilient and inclusive social contracts are forged in transitional settings, building upon a multi-country research and policy dialogue project that I directed from 2015-2018.
-I proudly co-founded the internationally peer reviewed Journal of Peacebuilding and Development, and I regularly collaborate with the United Nations and other international organisations, conducting research and evaluation, and facilitating strategic, policy-relevant processes and trainings.
+I proudly co-founded and am virtual collections editor of the internationally peer reviewed Journal of Peacebuilding and Development, and I regularly collaborate with the United Nations and other international organisations, conducting research and evaluation, and facilitating strategic, policy-relevant processes and trainings.
 My bridging of scholarship, policy and practice allows me to offer a real world orientation to my scholarly work, and to apply robust methods and a wide knowledge of literature and evidence to my policy and practice work.

 & Social Services to Peacebuilding